thisismypassport/shrinko8/README.md

 ?_ENV[my_key] -- 123
 ```

-These hints, together with `--[[string]]` can also be used on identifiers to change the way they're renamed:
+These hints, together with `--[[preserve]]` can also be used on identifiers to change the way they're renamed:
 ```
 do
   local _ENV = {--[[global]]assert=assert}